THE GOOD HAIRCARE ROUTINE

 BE GENTLE

-The scalp is a living, responsive system, and the strands are a delicate assembly of inanimate, viscoelastic biomaterial that does not self-repair or regenerate once damaged.
+The scalp is a living, responsive system, and the hair is a delicate assembly of inanimate, viscoelastic biomaterial that, unlike living tissue, does not self-repair or regenerate once damaged.

-Sulfate surfactants (like SLS/SLES/SCS) are strong detergents that clean too well, stripping not only dirt and excess oil, but necessary lipids and proteins, disrupting the skin's acid mantle and microbiome, and compromising the skin barrier in the process.
+Sulfate surfactants (like SLS/SLES/SCS) are strong, highly efficient detergents capable of stripping not just dirt and excess oil but also essential lipids and proteins.
+This can disrupt the skin's acid mantle and microbiome, compromising the skin barrier.

 1. Brush your hair to detangle before wetting the hair.
 To avoid breakage and cuticle damage, start detangling from the tips, not from the roots.

 2. Wet your hair thoroughly with lukewarm water.
-Lukewarm water supports effective cleansing without drying out scalp and strands.
+Lukewarm water supports effective cleansing without causing excessive hair shaft swelling.

 WATER TEMPERATURE